 Now herein lies the problem.
 By doing all the ‘usual’ stuff your application forms are going to look remarkably similar to those submitted by most of the students you’re up against.
 Therefore, it’s absolutely vital that you avoid following the crowds and forge your own path.
 Playing to your unique selling points, such as leveraging off a previous career or an unusual past-time and authenticity all contribute to developing your personal brand and can help you stand out from the crowd.

-Rather than treating extra-curricular activities as a box ticking exercise and signing up for every single virtual event out of fear of missing out, I’d recommend a more targeted approach.
-Focussing on more intimate events that enable you to network on a 1-2-1 basis with employers will be a great way to build your network of legal industry contacts.
+Rather than treating extra-curricular activities as a box ticking exercise and signing up for every single event out of fear of missing out, I’d recommend a more targeted approach.
+Focussing on more intimate events that enable you to network on a 1-2-1 basis with employers from your target firms will be a great way to build your network of legal industry contacts.
 Meanwhile, those featuring senior lawyers talking about their work will help you to boost your commercial awareness.
-Limiting the number of events to the most relevant ones also ensures you can turn up really well-prepared and ready to ask pertinent questions that will in turn help you get noticed by employers.
+Limiting events to the most relevant ones also ensures you can turn up really well-prepared and ready to ask pertinent questions that will in turn help you get noticed by employers.

 After each event, consider sending LinkedIn connection requests to the speakers or any individuals you had conversations with.
 Always include a personal note with each invitation, including why you’d like to connect and once the request is accepted send a more detailed message.
 If appropriate, be bold and invite your new contact for a virtual coffee to learn more about their career story and day-to-day work.
 Also, remember, networking isn’t a popularity contest and gaining millions of connections.
 It’s all about building positive meaningful relationships with targeted individuals.
 And when done in an appropriate manner, it’s a wonderful way to connect with future mentors and cheerleaders.
 Networking can also help to open up opportunities that you might’ve otherwise missed or not been considered for, especially if you go all out and ask for recommendations.
 But please make such requests with caution.
 The majority of lawyers are cautious beasts and don’t like sticking their head above the parapet.
 So, if they do politely say no to making a recommendation or offering a personal reference try not to take it personally.